NEXT COURSE (max of 15 attendees):

 You can be the best trainer for film and TV, but if no one knows who you are, what good is all the education?
 Your dogs are going to be your best form of advertising, and we will go into helping you let people know who you are.

 This is a five day in-depth course that will go into all of the aspects involved in understanding what it takes to be an animal trainer from film and television.
-A handbook will be included for all attendees.
+Handouts will be included for all attendees.
+The five main areas will be covered:

-Practical dog training will be a huge part of this course, and attendees are required to bring at least one dog, and up to three.
-All dogs should have solid basic training, and good sit-stay and down-stay.
-The dog training portion of the course will take 3.5 days.
+Practical dog training will be a huge part of this course, and attendees are required to bring one to two dogs.
+All dogs should have solid basic training, a good sit-stay and down-stay, a good heel, and good food drive.
+The dog training portion of the course will take four of the five days.

 - Marks – understanding what a mark is, the different kinds of marks, and how the dog is trained to go to the mark